On this page

 Verification

 #This guide is based on official USCIS instructions for Form G-28 and is updated with changes in form editions or filing rules.
-Always confirm current requirements on the official USCIS website.
+Always check the official USCIS website for the latest requirements.

 FAQs